-‘Ramblinactivist’ Paul Mobbs’ work-related occasional blog – which examines the troublesome and often difficult meanings behind today’s news and events rather than simply repeating the ‘conventional wisdom’ of the mass/social media
+‘Ramblinactivist’ Paul Mobbs’ work-related occasional blog – examining the troublesome and often difficult meanings behind today’s news and events rather than repeating the ‘conventional wisdom’ of the mass/social media.

-This page lists the most recent five to ten blog posts and videos.
-Most posts are available as both HTML (web) pages and A4 PDF files you can download.
+This page lists the last year’s blog posts and videos.
+Most posts are available as both: HTML (web) pages; A4 PDF files; and occasionally an audio podcast to download.
 Video posts are usually a shorter page or script with a link to the video hosted on YouTube.

 In addition, I also have an historical book review blog, ‘A Book in Five Minutes’ – examining older texts to see how they still have great relevance to today’s debates.

 The Meta-Blog – ‘Ramblin’ News’ No.4, Strawberry Moon 2023:

 As the Government threatens to raise the retirement age, again!, why is there no discussion about ‘Multidimensional Poverty’?
 Traditional stereotypes about poverty, based within the establishment's four-hundred year-old principle of, ‘the deserving and undeserving poor’, cannot encompass these complex relationships.
 Therein lies a deeper truth.

 For some months the ‘specialist’ media have been tracking a major structural change in the world’s economy brought-on by the Ukraine War: Not the well-publicised crisis of food or energy prices; but of who controls the world’s financial payments system, and its use to enforce Western sanctions.

 Why are authoritarians in both of our main political parties stifling the youth vote in Britain?
 We have to draw the line somewhere: For me, that’s the point where participation in the process implies a willing acceptance of it.